jljimene7/jljimene7/README.md

--Hi, I'm Luis a visiting reseacher in the department of Electrical and Computer Engineering @ NC State.
+- Hi, I'm Luis a visiting reseacher in the department of Electrical and Computer Engineering @ NC State.

 -As an undergraduate and master's student, I worked under the supervision of [Dr. Gregory Bucker](https://mae.ncsu.edu/people/gbuckner/) on multiple projects, including:
      1. Designed and manufactured a 3DOF Gimbal system to test the flight dynamics of a rolling-flying vehicle (Undergrad)